 Why the billing descriptor is important for chargebacks

-Below are some best practices for optimizing your billing descriptor:
+Best practices for optimizing your billing descriptor

 1. Use your ‘Trading As’ (T/A) name